Pdiamondz1/mycoolproject/README.md

 # mycoolproject
-THis is the code for my project
+This is the code for my project